jbd/msrsync/README.md

 - This may seem obvious but if the source or the destination of the copy cannot handle parallel I/O well, you won't see any benefits (quite the opposite in fact) using `msrsync`.

+- If one rsync fails, everything else will also fails.
+I need to log that and continue.

 ## Development

 I'm targeting python 2.6 without external dependencies besides rsync.
 The provided Makefile is just an helper around the embedded testing and coverage.py: